-BA (Hons) (University of Alberta), MA (Concordia University), PhD (University of Kent)
+BA English (Hons) (U of Alberta), MA English (Concordia), PhD English (University of Kent)

-Jeffrey Mather is currently the Associate Head of the Department of English.
-His research and teaching interests focus on twentieth-century literature, postcolonial studies, and historical representations of China through Western writing.
-His is the author of Twetieth-Century Literary Encounters in China: Modernism, Travel, and Form (2020) and has recently co-edited a special issue of Wasafiri: International Contemporary Writing which focuses on Hong Kong writing twenty years after the handover.
-He is also working on an RGC funded project to do with the poet and editor Harriet Monroe and her professional and literary engagements with China and East Asia during the early decades of the twentieth century.
-His other interests include graphic novels, life writing studies, and travel writing as a form of literary representation.
+Jeffrey Mather is currently the Associate Head of the Department of English and holds a PhD in English from the University of Kent.
+His research and teaching interests focus on twentieth-century literature and historical representations of China through Western writing.
+His is the author of Twentieth-Century Literary Encounters in China: Modernism, Travel, and Form (2020) is currently working on a GRF project to do with the poet and editor Harriet Monroe.
+He has published on a number of twentieth-century authors including Ezra Pound, Virginia Woolf, James Hilton, Emily Hahn, and Han Suyin.
+His other interests include graphic novels, periodical studies, and travel writing as a form of literary representation.

 Literary studies, Travel writing, Literary journalism, Modernism, China/West studies.